HL7/fhir-eyecare-ig/input/pagecontent/profiles.md

 * [OCT macula DiagnosticReport](StructureDefinition-diagnostic-report-oct-macula.html) -The DiagnosticReport profile for an OCT macula

 #### OCT RNFL
-* [OCT RNFL Observations](StructureDefinition-observation-oct-rnfl.html) -The Observations associated with the OCT RNFL DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a OCT test, which may not necessarily be referenced by the DiagnosticReport.)
+* [OCT RNFL Observations](StructureDefinition-observation-oct-rnfl.html) - The Observations associated with the OCT RNFL DiagnosticReport (note: this valueset can also be used independently to describe specific findings/Observations captured by a OCT test, which may not necessarily be referenced by the DiagnosticReport.)
 * [OCT RNFL Diagnostic Report](StructureDefinition-diagnostic-report-oct-rnfl.html) - The DiagnosticReport profile for an OCT RNFL